recoverysource/handbook/template/new.rst

 a generice key.
 However, anyone can register for an account and create an `API Key <https://developers.google.com/maps/documentation/embed/get-api-key>`__.

-Github will warn administrators about an API key being discovered in a repository.
+GitHub will warn administrators about an API key being discovered in a repository.
 This key cannot be kept secret and instead needs to be kept secure using the following settings: